Mark Damien Delp Dean of Faculty

 Faraz A. Khan is a full-time faculty member and the Honor’s Program coordinator at Zaytuna College.
 He lived in Amman, Jordan, for several years, studying and teaching the traditional Islamic sciences, with a focus on Hanafi law and legal theory, theology, logic, hadith studies, and Arabic grammar.

-Munes Tomeh is an adjunct faculty member at Zaytuna College.
-He spent a year and a half studying in Mauritania where he was exposed to classical texts in nahw (Arabic grammar), sarf (Arabic verb morphology), and fiqh (Islamic law), including study of several chapters of Mukhtasar Khalil, a classical handbook of Maliki law.
+Munes Tomeh teaches courses on constitutional law and Islamic legal theory at Zaytuna College.
+He spent a year and a half studying in Mauritania where he was exposed to classical texts in

 Dawood Yasin is currently the Coordinator of Learning Outside the Classroom at Zaytuna College.
 In his role, Dawood focuses on four primary areas: Residential Life, Community Engagement, Student Development and Student Counseling.
 Prior to coming to Zaytuna, Dawood worked as the Muslim Life and Service Trips Coordinator at the Dartmouth College Tucker Foundation.